SearchWP Blog

 Custom post types are super popular among WordPress users.
 You can use them to publish content beyond regular posts or pages.

-For example, it might be reviews, recipes, special deals, or something else.
+For example, it might be reviews, recipes, special deals, real estate listings, or something else.

 The best way to help your visitors find custom posts is to add a separate search form limited to them.